|

 Children may be at far greater risk from diet and "supplements"

 than any perceived risk from properly used pharmaceuticals.)
+The G.I. tract

 is loaded with lymphocytes (white blood cells that fight infection